Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 Felter will say that he will take care of the logistics of transporting the three barrels, and that the PC will get their payment this evening when his men come to the manor to load the barrels onto the carriage.

+If the Player tries to sell him more than three barrels, he will say he doesn't have space for that right now, but he will definitely buy more in two or three weeks.

 ### Grunge's Bucketfuls
 > You walk into the tavern and are immediately hit with the smell of yeast and hops.
 A strong aroma of cheap ale fills the air, complimented by beans and slow-coocked beef.
 You see sailors everywhere, laughing, brawling, and singing sea shanties.
 As you approach the bar you see a dwarf with greying black hair and a kind, toothless smile.
 "Welcome!
 'Ow can I help ya?"

 Upon speaking with the dwarf, the PC will learn that his name is Earnest Grunge and he's the owner of this tavern.
 If the Player offers to sell him barrels of wine he'll say he doesn't need any and that they should check with Felter at the Thirsty Deckhand if they haven't already.

+### Myranda's Meadery
+> You walk into the tavern and the air smells of honey and alcohol.
+It's relatively quiet, with few patrons sitting sparsely, scattered around the space.
+You're greeted by an old little halfling with long grey hair and a cheerful, contagious smile.
+"Welcome to Myranda's Meadery!
+I'm Myranda.
+How can I help you, darling?"

+Speaking with Myranda, she will say that she doesn't need any wine as this is a meadery.
+She will appreciate the offer though, and will give the PC and Simon a free sample of mead, if they want a taste.
+Simon will definitely take her up on that offer.

 # Appendix A